If you change your mind about ending your lease

 If you can’t reach an agreement

 If your landlord does not agree to you withdrawing the notice to vacate, you may take the matter to VCAT for a hearing.
-For more information, visit the Application by a tenant or landlord - VCAT.
+For more information, visit the Before you apply - Residential tenancy disputes page on the VCAT website.

 If the landlord won’t let you withdraw the notice, and VCAT has not ruled that you can stay longer or extend the lease, you must leave by the date you gave on the notice.
 If you don’t, your landlord can apply to VCAT for a ‘possession order’.
 This may lead to you being evicted.

 If you are facing eviction

 See new renting rules for the coronavirus (COVID-19) pandemic.

 You can call us on 1300 55 81 81 or use our Online enquiry form.
 We currently have limited phones services and you may experience long wait times.

 You can also contact a tenancy advocacy service such as Tenants Victoria for advice.